emoltz/Map_App/README.md

 <p>
 Scope has currently been my challenge -- I started with a much narrower idea of how things would work in the back end and then had to refactor the code into appropriate classes, which broke some things.
 So I am working on fixing those loose ends now.
 I'm still refactoring everything to make sure everything is very organized and neat.</p>

+### June 20, 2022

+Working on adding functionality that, when the map is clicked, more DOM manipulation happens and adds more walks to the left hand side column.
+I'm just using "cycling" and "running" as placeholders for now, since I am following along with a tutorial for this part, but I will refactor it later.
+ThiS is the point where my C++ education fails me: Javascript doesn't support abstract classes, so I am nervous that the inheritance I am attempting to do won't quite work.
+But I'm positive that it *can* work, it may not be in the way I think.